pepperlabs/docs/content/en/guide/installation.md

 ## Supported databases

-As it uses Laravel Eloquent only, it would support SQLite, MySQL, PostgreSQL and, SQLServer.
+As it uses Laravel Eloquent only, it would support SQLite, MySQL, PostgreSQL, and SQLServer.